TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-PowerShellDataFile-error.md

     ownershipID="Centennial_CloudNet_LoadBalancer"
 />

-# CopytoPSPath.ps1 - Error 'The term 'Import-PowerShellDataFile' is not recognized''
+# The term Import-PowerShellDataFile is not recognized
 <!--issueDescription-->
 Please follow below steps to resolve customer issues when they get this error while trying to run CopytoPSPath.ps1 command.

-1.Check .Net version by looking at the "Version" registry key under this path - HKEY_LOCAL_MACHINE-SOFTWARE-Microsoft-NET Framework Setup-NDP-v4-Full.
+1.Check .Net version by looking at the "Version" registry key under this path - HKEY_LOCAL_MACHINE-SOFTWARE-Microsoft-NET Framework Setup-NDP-v4-Full

-2.Run "PSVersionTable.PSVersion" from a PowerShell Console to verify the PowerShell version.
+2.Run "$PSVersionTable.PSVersion" from a PowerShell Console to verify the PowerShell version.

 3.If either .Net or PowerShell do not meet minimum requirements, instruct the customer on how to upgrade and retry.
 <!--/issueDescription-->